Swish24/Terraform-EC2/EC2-Nginx-AWS-EC2.md

 <br>
 Security groups can be attached to many different AWS services, for now, we are going to be focusing on EC2 Instances & Load Balancers.

-Within Security Groups.tf we will configure all of our desired security groups to easily locate them.
+Within the security groups file we will configure all of our desired security groups & rules to easily locate them.
 <br>
 <i>Due to the length of this policy, you'll want to grab it from github here: <a href="https://github.com/Swish24/Terraform-EC2/blob/main/SecurityGroups.tf" target="_blank">SecurityGroups.tf</a></i>